iTowns/itowns/README.md

 iTowns has received contributions from people listed in [CONTRIBUTORS.md](CONTRIBUTORS.md).
 If you are interested in contributing to iTowns, please read [CONTRIBUTING.md](CONTRIBUTING.md).

+iTowns has been redesigned from this [early version](https://github.com/iTowns/itowns-legacy).

 ## Support